zfifteen/playground/experiments/falsify/lognormal-vs-exponential/README.md

 ## Overview

 The experiment:
-1. Generates primes in specified disjoint ranges.
+1. Generates primes in specified disjoint ranges (up to 10^18 using primesieve for efficiency).
 2. Bands the primes by magnitude (log-spaced).
 3. Extracts consecutive gaps within each band.
 4. Fits both Exponential and Lognormal distributions to a training subset (70%).